MSc in Migration Studies

 A minimum of 500 words up to a maximum of 1,000 words

-In writing your statement, explain why you wish to study migration; how your previous academic or professional experience has prepared you for doing so; what thematic or geographical areas of interest you would like to explore in your dissertation; and why you think that the Oxford degree is best suited for enabling you to pursue your academic and/or professional goals.
+In writing your statement, you should expressly speak to why you wish to study migration; how your previous academic or professional experience has prepared you for doing so; what thematic or geographical areas of interest you would like to explore in your dissertation; and why you think that the Oxford degree is best suited for enabling you to pursue your academic and/or professional goals.

 Generally margins of around 2.5cm and a font size of at least 11 points are preferred, though single-line spacing is fine.
 Please ensure that your document is formatted in a way that makes it easy to read.